How to fix wonky and crooked granny squares.

 There is something special about the classic, traditional granny square that always warms my heart, and they’re so versatile too, but sometimes, they can take on a wonky shape.
 If your granny square is taking on a wonky shape, let me show you how to fix it.

-Yarn shown is Red Heart Super Saver in the Light Gray colorway, and I’m using an H8/5mm crochet hook – I love this Koi Fish Ergonomic Clay I bought on Etsy from SiennasBowtique.
+Together with my worsted weight yarn, I’m using an H8/5mm crochet hook – I love the Koi Fish Ergonomic Clay one I bought on Etsy from SiennasBowtique.

 There is something special about the classic, traditional granny square that always warms my heart!
 Check out our collection of free granny square crochet patterns and granny-inspirations on my sister blog, EyeLoveKnots.